About Stinkwater Festival

 About Coogee

-The beautiful coastal suburb of Coogee is not just the backdrop for our festival; it’s a place rich in history and culture.
+The beautiful coastal suburb of Coogee is not just the birthplace for our festival; it’s a place rich in history and culture.
 For many centuries, the Gadigal people of the Eora nation lived in the area, where some would have witnessed the arrival of Captain Cook when he entered what is now known as Sydney Harbour.

 The village of Coogee was officially founded 12 October 1838 when the plan for the settlement was lodged at the New South Wales Colonial Secretary’s office.
 The village was established to prevent William Charles Wentworth from securing a large tract of the Sydney coastline, to add to his already substantial personal land holdings.
 The name ‘Coogee’ is derived from a local indigenous word thought to mean , ‘rotting seaweed’ or ‘place of bad smells’.